alexsiracusa/ms-thesis/mnist/datasets/README.md

 # Datasets
+MNIST-like datasets were gathered from the following sources and standardized to black and white 50x50 images if not already in that format.
+Datasets that did not already have an existing train/test split were randomly split 80/20.
+Datasets with an existing validation set where merged into the test set (this only applies to MedMNIST datasets).

 | Name                | Num Classes | Num Train | Num Test  | URL                                                                             |
 |---------------------|-------------|-----------|-----------|---------------------------------------------------------------------------------|
 | MNIST               | 10          | 60,000    | 10,000    |                                                                                 |